w8tcha/CKEditor-WordCount-Plugin/README.md

     // Whether or not to include Line Breaks in the Char Count
     countLineBreaks: false,

+	// Whether or not to prevent entering new Content when limit is reached.
+	hardLimit: true,

+	// Whether or not to to Warn only When limit is reached.
+Otherwise content above the limit will be deleted on paste or entering
+    warnOnLimitOnly: false,

     // Maximum allowed Word Count, -1 is default for unlimited
     maxWordCount: -1,